Webinars

 My next series will be:

-National format: Course starts in March 2026, with a 5-day in-person workshop in Murfreesboro, TN (near Nashville), in September 2026.
-It’s not available to apply for on the website yet, but check back under my faculty listing soon or email admissions coordinator Annie Chastain.
+National format: Course starts in March 2026, with a 5-day in-person workshop in Murfreesboro, TN (Nashville area), in September 2026.
+Apply here.

 Loose-leash walking has evolved far beyond the old “obedience” picture of a dog trotting at heel.
 Today, a modern, dog-centric walk can look more like two partners moving together—responding to each other and the world—almost as if the leash weren’t there.
 It’s a dynamic, flexible dance that rewards clear communication with enriching experiences for the dog and the handler.